drhsqlite/fossil-mirror/www/env-opts.md

 used as the location of the `~/.fossil` file.

 `HTTP_HOST`: If defined, included in error log messages.

+`http_proxy`: If the global or local settings `proxy` is not set, this is used as the default value for the `proxy` setting.

 `HTTP_USER_AGENT`: If defined, included in error log messages.